Establishing an open source policy: The first step to legal protection

 ISO/IEC 18974

-| Item ID | Requirements | Self-certification checklist |
+| Item ID | Requirement | Self-certification checklist |

 |---|---|---|

-| 4.1.1 | Documenting Security Assurance Policy | Do you have a documented open source security assurance policy? |
+| 4.1.1 | Documenting a security assurance policy | Do you have a documented open source security assurance policy? |

 | 4.1.4 | Security program scope definition | Is the scope of your open source security assurance program documented? |

-4. Completion Confirmation Checklist
+4. Completion checklist

 Confirm file creation